belivetech/belivetech.github.io/live-shopping-guide.md

 title: Live Shopping Guide
 ---

-Live shopping products can be configured in following two ways&#x20;
+Live shopping products can be configured in following two ways

 * Content Management System (CMS)
 * Upload and managed products using iOS and Android SDK API (Refer to respective guides)